 6: Liverpool £1,129 million (2016 £626 million)

 It might upset Reds’ fans to see their club sixth, but remember the owners only paid £300 million for the club a few years ago.
-The club’s value increased by over £500 million in 2017 & expect to see another big jump in 2018 due to the Coutinho sale and CL success.
+The club’s value increased by over £500 million in 2017 & expect to see another big jump in 2018 due to the Coutinho sale, using the expanded stadium more often due to CL success and another top four finish.
+The club should leapfrog over the two North London clubs when we do the next valuation.

 7: Leicester £955 million (2016 £339 million)